In this Hario Skerton review, I’ll evaluate if it’s worth the effort to go with this hand grinder mill.

 For its price, which is a fraction of what you might spend on a high-quality electric burr grinder, the Skerton is an excellent device and should be a top choice for serious home baristas.
 Hario has a reputation for high-quality glass and coffee products, including its V60 pour-over drippers, and that reputation is well-earned based on my experience with the Skerton.

-While you may ultimately want to go for a smaller model like the Mini Mill if you’re only looking to brew a cup at a time, the Skerton should be high on your list if you’re searching for a high-capacity manual grinder.
+While you may ultimately want to go for a smaller model like the Hario Ceramic Coffee Mill-Original, Black if you’re only looking to brew a cup at a time, the Skerton should be high on your list if you’re searching for a high-capacity manual grinder.
 Its drawbacks, which are very few, can be easily mitigated or worked around, and the quality of finer grinds right out of the box is outstanding.

 If you’re willing to put in the work to hand-grind your morning coffee and learn the Skerton’s quirks (most importantly, how to adjust the grind size), you’ll be rewarded with a fresh and flavorful cup of coffee whenever you use Hario’s best-known model.